andrewtpoe/nanny-hero-backend/README.md

 DELETE /api/family/:name                    api/family#destroy
 * Will delete family object with matching name, plus all of the families children.

+POST   /api/family/:family_name/child/(child object)    api/child#create
+* Will create a new child and relate it to the family name provided.

+DELETE /api/family/:family_name/child/:id   api/child#destroy
+* Requires the unique ID of the child (returned in show family query above).
+Will delete that single child from the records.

 GET    /api/nanny/:name                     api/nanny#show
 * Will return a nanny object (see below for data structure) where the :name is an exact match.
 Case sensitive.
 Will return 404 if no nanny is found.